yanpingliu2021/pubmed-citation-explorer/README.md

    * MY_AWS_ACCESS_KEY
    * MY_AWS_SECRET_KEY

-2. Update the value for following environment variables in ```python-app.yml``` file under ```.github/workflows/```
+2. Update the value for following environment variables in ```python-app.yml``` file under ```.github/workflows/``` folder

    * EB_PACKAGE_S3_BUCKET_NAME
    * EB_APPLICATION_NAME
    * EB_ENVIRONMENT_NAME
    * AWS_REGION_NAME

-3. Following this [AWS document](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/rds-external-defaultvpc.html) to config Elastic Beanstalk so that it can connect to the PostgreSQL database created.
+3. Following this [AWS document](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/rds-external-defaultvpc.html) to config Elastic Beanstalk so that it can connect to the RDS PostgreSQL database created.

 4. Push the code to the github repo and github actions will automaically deploy the APP to ElasticBeanstalk

-5. Navigate to ElasticBeanstalk environment in AWS Console to access the App
+5. Navigate to ElasticBeanstalk environment in AWS Console to find the App url and access the App

 ## Limitations and Future Work